 I played football at GlenOak High School and after graduating I attended The Ohio State University.
+I started my first real business here – Best Grass Seed.
 When the cost of tuition forced me to leave school and take a job, I began my career as a sports reporter for The Massillon Independent.
 Instead of the classroom, I learned life’s lessons in our neighborhoods and communities while raising a family in Canton, Ohio.
 It is those lessons that serve as my inspiration to serve you in Congress.

 This is my first time running for political office and I understand it takes real leadership to acknowledge I don’t have all the answers.
 There will always be two-way line of communication between you and I. That communication and my firsthand knowledge of middle class concerns will allow me to represent our communities most effectively.

 It is through my struggles in the past, that I recognized my vision for the future where the American Dream is achievable for everyone, and it is never too late to start.
 The concerns our communities have do not change because of what party you cast your ballot for, but the person it is cast for.
 I promise that I will work for our values and our future if you cast your ballot for me on November 2 nd.
 My name is Jeff Seemann and I am working hard to become your next United States Congressman.

 The Washington Post, Boston Globe, Associated Press, CNN, Newsweek, and other major news outlets have referred to the 16th Congressional District of Ohio as the bellwether district in the country’s premier battleground state.